CambridgeEngineering/PartIB-Computing-Device-Programming/getting-started.rst

 - LED at top right corner should be temporarily flashing to indicate that the transfer is happening.
 The program starts automatically after that.
 - You should see a LED blinking!

+To develop your understanding of this code and its execution, please look at the following movie.
+You used the internal LED, they use an external circiut on a breadboard connected to different pins on a different board, but that is exactly the same problem otherwise.

 .. raw:: html